adwinmbd/neat/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-Open http://localhost:8080/admin/ to view the netlify admin page in the browser.
-Run `npx netlify-cms-proxy-server` to view the netlify admin page in the browser on localhost.

 ### npm run build

 Builds a static copy of your site to the `build/` folder.